dd9jn/rfc4880bis/crypto-refresh.md

 When an attacker obtains a signature for some text, e.g. by receiving a signed message, they may be able to use that signature maliciously by sending a message purporting to come from the original sender, with the same body and signature, to a different recipient.
 To prevent this, implementations SHOULD implement the Intended Recipient Fingerprint signature subpacket ({{intended-recipient-fingerprint}}).

+## Hashed vs. Unhashed Subpackets {#subpacket-section-guidance}

+Each OpenPGP signature can have subpackets in two different sections.
+The first set of subpackets (the "hashed section") is covered by the signature itself.
+The second set has no cryptographic protections, and is used for advisory material only, including locally-stored annotations about the signature.

+For example, consider an implementation working with a specific signature that happens to know that the signature was made by a certain key, even though the signature contains no Issuer Fingerprint subpacket ({{issuer-fingerprint-subpacket}}) in the hashed section.
+That implementation MAY synthesize an Issuer Fingerprint subpacket and store it in the unhashed section so that in the future it will be able to recall which key issued the signature.

+Some subpackets are only useful when they are in the hashed section, and implementations SHOULD ignore them when they are found with unknown provenance in the unhashed section.
+For example, a Preferred AEAD Ciphersuites subpacket ({{preferred-v2-seipd}}) in a direct-key self-signature indicates the preferences of the key holder when encrypting SEIPD v2 data to the key.
+An implementation that observes such a subpacket found in the unhashed section would open itself to an attack where the certificate is tampered with to encourage the use of a specific cipher or mode of operation.

 # Implementation Nits